|

 Despite the soft drink draw, business declined in later years to the point where the bottling plant ceased operations sometime between 1912 and 1915, further depriving the remaining patrons.
 Two factors that contributed to this decline were The Temperance Act of 1910 which eliminated the sale of alcohol on Sunday, and a religious group which had successfully stopped ferry service on Sundays.
 Of course for many, one of the few days available for recreation was Sunday and this decree made the island accessible only by private boat on that day.
 Business suffered again after the start of The Great War in 1914 because the island was restricted to military personnel as a security precaution.

 Another thing which would have been a factor in reduced numbers for the 1918 and possibly 1919 seasons was The Halifax Explosion.
 Two ships collided in a narrow channel of Halifax Harbour on December 6th, 1917.
 One, Mont Blanc, was a munitions ship bound for the war in Europe.
 It collided with the Belgium Relief ship Imo (Ee-moh).
-The resulting fire caused an explosion which was the largest man-made one up until the first atomic bomb was set off at the Trinity Test Site near Alamagordo in July of 1945.
-Most of Halifax and Dartmouth were destroyed or heavily damaged, and at least 1600 people were killed directly, or in the resulting fires, or by hypothermia from the cold weather and snowstorm which blanketed the area on the next day.
-(Some sources give about 2,000 deaths, but it may have been as high as 3,000 based on the number of coffins made at the time.
-Many people simply vanished with no trace, so the true number will never be known.)
+The resulting fire caused an explosion which is considered to be the largest accidental, man-made one up until the first atomic bomb was set off at the Trinity Test Site near Alamagordo in July of 1945.
+Most of Halifax and Dartmouth were destroyed or heavily damaged, and at least 2,000 people were killed directly, or in the resulting fires, or by hypothermia from the cold weather and snowstorm which blanketed the area on the next day.
+9,000 more were injured to one degree or another.

 (City of Toronto Archives: James Collection)